-- 2.2.1.
-Spring and summer spill operations for juvenile fish passage are defined in the Fish Operations Plan (FOP), included in the Fish Passage Plan as Appendix E. Spill at Little Goose will be distributed in spill patterns defined in Tables LGS-7 through LGS-10. - 2.2.2.
-Off-season surface spill will be implemented at McNary and the four lower Snake River dams as a means of providing downstream passage for adult Mid-Columbia River and Snake River steelhead that overshoot and then migrate back downstream through the dams when there is no spill for juvenile fish passage.
-This operation is pursuant to non-discretionary terms and conditions in the 2020 NOAA Fisheries Columbia River System (CRS) Biological Opinion, which calls for surface spill via the spillway weir at each of the five projects from March 1 through March 30, and from October 1 through November 15, three times each week on non-consecutive days for four hours in the morning (generally between 05:00 and 11:00).
-This operation is also considered in the 2020 USFWS CRS Biological Opinion as a means of providing safe and effective downstream passage for adult steelhead and other fish.
+2.2.1.
+Spring and summer spill operations for juvenile fish passage are defined in the Fish Operations Plan (FOP), included in the Fish Passage Plan as Appendix E. Spill at Little Goose will be distributed in spill patterns defined in Table LGS-7 through LGS-10.

+2.2.2.
+Surface spill will be implemented at McNary and the four lower Snake River dams as a means of providing non-powerhouse downstream passage for adult steelhead that overshoot natal tributaries prior to spawning or that strive to repeat a subsequent reproduction cycle (iteroparity).
+This operation is pursuant to non-discretionary terms and conditions in the 2020 NOAA Fisheries Columbia River System (CRS) Biological Opinion1, which calls for surface spill via the spillway weir at each of the five projects from March 1 through March 30 and from October 1 through November 15, three times each week on non-consecutive days for four hours in the morning (generally between 05:00 and 11:00).
+This operation is also considered in the 2020 USFWS CRS Biological Opinion2 as a means of providing safe and effective downstream passage for adult steelhead and other fish.